kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 This may seem like a lot of work to ask for help!
 Can't we take a shortcut and just say, the build isn't passing?
-Yes, that can be a valid approach, particularly if the audience is amenable to that.
+Yes, that can be a valid approach, particularly depending upon the audience.
 Here's why I prefer this
 approach:

 1. Structuring my question this way shows that I respect the time of